SoulSeekkor/NginxPanel/README.md

 ## Introduction

-NginxPanel is a **front-end** for Ubuntu 22.04 *only* (for now).
-This currently requires it to be ran with sudo (ideally in an LXD/Incus container for ease of setting it up) as it must control services.
+NginxPanel is a **front-end** for Debian 12/13 *only* (for now).
+This currently requires it to be ran with passwordless sudo (ideally in an LXD/Incus container for ease of setting it up) as it must control services.

 ## Requirements

-* Ubuntu 22.04 (may work on other versions)
+* Debian 12/13 (may work on other versions)
 * .NET 8

 *Optional:*

 * *OpenSSL for PFX Export (Only when installing certificates)*
-* *LXD/Incus for Deployment*
+* *LXD/Incus/Proxmox for Deployment*

 ### Important